-- 6. Air ambulance coordination centers will not routinely perform flight-following operations with HEMS aircraft.
-This will remain the responsibility of the requesting PSAP and/or the HEMS aircraft provider's dispatch center. - 7.
-Each permitted HEMS resource is responsible for maintaining current availability status in EMResource.
+6. Air ambulance coordination centers will not routinely perform flight-following operations with HEMS aircraft.
+This will remain the responsibility of the requesting PSAP and/or the HEMS aircraft provider's dispatch center.
+7. ~~Air ambulance providers shall maintain and update their availability on EMResource a minimum of once per pilot shift.
+EMResource will not be used as a primary method of determining HEMS aircraft availability by the air ambulance coordination centers.
+Each permitted HEMS resource is responsible for maintaining current availability status in EMResource.~~